Keto Wine Lovers Unite: A Comprehensive Guide to Enjoying Vino on Your Keto Journey!”

 wine grapes

-As most of us know, wine is made from grapes or grape juice.
+Most of us know that wine is made from grapes or grape juice.
 Wine grapes are relatively high in sugar, and that sugar gets converted into alcohol by yeast during the fermentation process.
-When almost all of the sugar is converted into alcohol, we call that a “dry wine.”
-The wine is called dry because the residual sugar, or sugar left over after the fermentation process, is very low.
-However, many wines can actually have a high amount of residual sugar.
+When almost all sugar is converted into alcohol, we call that a “dry wine.”
+The wine is called dry because the residual sugar, or sugar left over after fermentation, is very low.
+However, many wines can have a high amount of residual sugar.
 These would be the wines we refer to as “sweet.”

-When looking for a wine to drink on keto, the best you can do is look for a 100% dry wine, or as close to 100% dry as possible.
-Meaning that nearly all of the sugar has been converted to alcohol and there is almost no residual sugar left.
-Red or white, it doesn’t really matter.
+When looking for a wine to drink on keto, the best you can do is look for a 100% dry wine or as close to 100% dry as possible, which means that nearly all of the sugar has been converted to alcohol, and there is almost no residual sugar left.
+Red or white, it doesn’t matter.
 You can find both dry and sweet wines in both colors.
-Since we want to keep our carb count as low as possible, then we definitely want to opt for the driest wines that we can find.
-However, it can be more complicated then you would think to find a completely dry wine.
+Since we want to keep our carb count as low as possible, we want to opt for the driest wines we can find.
+However, finding a completely dry wine can be more complicated than you would think.

 Should I even drink wine on the keto diet?

-You may be wondering if you should even be drinking wine or other alcohol on the keto diet.
-If we assume you found an alcohol that is low in carbs, alcohol itself can have a detrimental effect on diets and keto is no exception.
+You may wonder if you should even drink wine or other alcohol on the keto diet.
+If we assume you found alcohol that is low in carbs, alcohol can harm diets, and keto is no exception.

 The main thing to understand about alcohol is that the body metabolizes alcohol as a priority.
-Meaning you will burn off the alcohol first, before burning off the calories that you are eating.
+Meaning you will burn off the alcohol first before burning off the calories that you are eating.
 You’re essentially putting a pause on fat burning.
 Alcohol itself does contain calories.
-On top of that, when the body metabolizes alcohol, it produces a compound called acetate which is actually a toxin to the body.
-This is one of the reason that the body focuses on metabolizing alcohol first, to help remove the toxins.
+On top of that, when the body metabolizes alcohol, it produces a compound called acetate which is a toxin to the body.
+This is one reason the body focuses on metabolizing alcohol first, to help remove the toxins.

-If you can avoid drinking alcohol on the keto diet, or any diet, then it would be preferred.
-However, we’re all human, and some of us like to unwind a bit every now and then.
+If you can avoid drinking alcohol on the keto diet or any diet, then it would be preferred.
+However, we’re all human, and some of us like to unwind occasionally.
 The short of it is that it’s ok to drink wine in moderation on keto, but you should ensure that you’re drinking 100% dry wine that doesn’t contain residual sugar.
-Just don’t go overboard as even large amounts of dry wine can throw your body out of ketosis.
+Don’t go overboard; even large amounts of dry wine can throw your body out of ketosis.

 Why it’s hard to find 100% dry wine

-In many styles of wine it’s actually intended that they do not finish out to 100% dry.
-This is mostly a style choice by the winemaker, or what consumers expect for certain types of wine.
+In many styles of wine, it’s intended that they do not finish out 100% dry.
+This is mostly a style choice by the winemaker or what consumers expect for certain types of wine.
 For example, a Moscato is usually expected to be sweeter, while a Cabernet Sauvignon is usually bone dry.

 The problem is that, at least in the United States, there is no requirement to label the residual sugar amounts in finished wine products.
 Even trying to search for the residual sugars online will provide mixed results.
-This means that even the same style of wine could have more or less residual sugar than other wines of the same style and this is totally up to the wine maker.
-That residual sugar translates into the net carbs that we try to avoid consuming on the keto diet.
+This means that even the same style of wine could have more or less residual sugar than other wines of the same style, which is totally up to the winemaker.
+That residual sugar translates into the net carbs we try to avoid consuming on the keto diet.

-The only way to really know would be to test each specific wine for the amount of residual sugar left in it.
+The only way to know would be to test each specific wine for the amount of residual sugar left in it.
 This can make it extremely difficult to order wine when you are on the keto diet.
-We’ll do our best to give recommendations on which wines you can drink on the keto diet, and which wines you should avoid.
+We’ll do our best to recommend which wines you can drink on the keto diet and which wines you should avoid.

 Is there any shortcut to ordering wine when out?